 Developing a definitive recommendation for how country and territory names should be treated in future policy processes.

 It should be noted that the Study Group also determined that, in order to ensure its deliberations were expansive and comprehensive, it would address a very wide range of possible representations of country of territory names.
-As a guiding principle, the group attempted to capture and assess the many possible representations that sovereign States may choose to assert their rights to, and how this would impact upon, and be dealt with, by existing policy structures within ICANN.
+As a guiding principle, the group attempted to capture and assess the many possible representations of the names of sovereign States that may be chosen, and how this would impacted, and be dealt with, by existing policy structures within ICANN.

 However, the group stressed throughout its outreach to community members that this thorough approach was not, at any stage, an attempt to expand the definition of “country and territory names” in the ICANN policy context, nor an endorsement for the expansion of current protections.

-Making these clarifications was an important part of the study group’s preliminary work, as it helped set a clear focus and workplan for the group, prevented internal misunderstandings and also allayed some of the community’s concerns and possible misunderstandings about the intended outcomes of the Study Group.
+Making these clarifications was an important part of the Study Group’s preliminary work, as it helped set a clear focus and work plan for the group, prevented internal misunderstandings and also allayed some of the community’s concerns and possible misunderstandings about the intended outcomes of the Study Group.

-Study Group Membership

-In accordance with the Study Group’s purpose and scope, membership was open to all ccTLD managers (both members and non-members of the ccNSO), who were appointed by the ccNSO Council after a call for volunteers.
-The Chair was also appointed by the ccNSO Council, in accordance with the nomination of the SG membership.

-The ccNSO Council also invited the GAC, ALAC and GNSO to participate either by appointing members directly according to their own rules and procedures, or by appointing liaisons to participate on equal footing with other SG members.

-ccNSO

-Martin Boyle, .uk

-Joke Braeken, .eu

-Becky Burr, NomCom Appointee to the ccNSO Council

-Henry Chan, .hk

-Ian Chiang, .tw

-Keith Davidson, .nz

-Sokol Haxhiu, NomCom Appointee to the ccNSO Council

-Hiro Hotta, .jp

-Annebeth Lange, .no

-Young-Eum Lee, .kr

-Leo Maluwa, .mw

-Nigel Roberts, .gg

-Grigori Saghyan, .am

-Ron Sherwood, .vi

-Paul Szyndler, .au (Chair)

-Maarten Simon, .nl

-Tan Yaling, .cn

-GAC

-Elise Lindeberg, Norway

-GNSO

-Carlos Aguirre - GNSO Nominating Committee Appointee

-George Asare-Sakyi - Non Commercial Stakeholder Group

-Iliya Bazlyankov - Registrars Stakeholder Group

-Chris Chaplow - Commercial and Business Users Constituency (Observer)

-Ching Chiao - Registries Stakeholder Group

-Avri Doria - Non Commercial Stakeholder Group

-Heather Forrest, Intellectual Property Constituency

-Volker Greimann - Registrars Stakeholder Group

-Tony Harris- Internet Service Providers and Connectivity Providers Constituency

-At-Large

-Hawa Diakite, AFRALO

-Eduardo Diaz (NARALO)

-Cheryl Langdon-Orr, APRALO (liaison)

-Sophie Liang (APRALO)

-Andres Piazza (LACRALO)

-Rudi Vansnick, EURALO

-Specialists

-Irmgarda Kasinskaite-Buddeberg, UNESCO

-Support Staff

-Bart Boswinkel, ccNSO

-Kristina Nordström, ccNSO

-Gabriella Schittek, ccNSO

-Timeline

-Note: In addition to the meetings listed below, the Study Group met via teleconference on a number of occasions.
-Transcripts of face-to-face and teleconference meetings are available on the ccNSO website.

-31 October 2007 - ccNSO Council resolves to recommend to the ICANN Board that no name of a territory, as listed in ISO 3166-1, or a meaningful abbreviation of it, should be made available as a gTLD.
-This resolution was subsequently reaffirmed in December 2008, April 2009, and July 2009.